crownstone/bluenet/docs/INSTALL.md

 ## Summary

-For your convenience, most commands, can be run from the build directory:
+For your convenience, most commands, can be run from the build directory.
+To upload everything, you will for now need the following series of commands.

     cd build
     make erase
     make write_hw_version
     make softdevice
     make upload_bootloader
+    make upload_bootloader_settings
     make write_bootloader_address
     make upload

+If the dust settles we might have one single `make upload_all` command as well.
+Keep tight. :-)

 ## Debug